some days

 basically: i'm complex.

-when i was a little kid, there were two choices for me: attorney or writer. i knew i loved the law because frankly, i was probably the only ten year-old in the world obsessed with law & order.
+when i was a little kid, there were two choices for me: attorney or writer. i knew i loved the law because frankly, i was probably the only ten year-old in the world obsessed with law & order. but i always wanted to write.

-on a personal note, i got married, moved to florida and had a beautiful little girl, and then my gorgeous son. here’s the condensed version of events: it was too hot so i moved back to new york.
+on a personal note, i got married, moved to florida, and had a beautiful little girl, and then my gorgeous son. here’s the condensed version of events: it was too hot, so i moved back to new york.

-i still love the law, as evidenced by my career choices; but i have an unrelenting and unforgiving fire inside of me to write and let out words i wasn't even aware existed (and many i make up along the way). i don't know how not to write and i hope i never learn.
+i still love the law, as evidenced by my career choices; but i have an unrelenting and unforgiving fire inside of me to write and let out words i wasn't even aware existed (and many i make up along the way). i don't know how not to write and i hope i never have to.